 For every decision we make, it is wisest to inform ourselves first.
 This means that we all have to go back 100 years and learn from the Girls’ Sewing League of Pleasant Valley.
 Not because we all have to learn to sew again, although that is sound advice.

 We have to learn again where the raw materials for our clothes come from, how the clothes are made, and what the environmental impact of the production of clothes is.

-From the environmental, ecological, and health point of view, it is safest to buy only Fair Trade or organic clothes.
+From the environmental, ecological, and health points of view, it is safest to buy only Fair Trade or organic clothes.
 Be aware that such clothes are not only made of cotton.
 Linen made of flask, bamboo, and wool are also textiles that we can buy organic.
 The Internet is a very rich source, so we all must be able to find a shop in our neighborhood.

 Please, share with us why, how, and where you buy your organic clothes, or might even produce and repair your own clothes?